potapenko/playphraseme-site/README.md

 Client - reagent/re-frame (ClojureScript).

-Old site built on angular.js and node.js (2014)
+Old site was built on angular.js and node.js (2014)